 Upwelling regions, although only constituting 0.1 % of the total ocean areas (Wang and Lee, 2019), are where fishes are most abundant due to high production rates (Lalli and Parsons, 1997).
 One of such fishes is the tuna, which are attracted by the zones of foraging availability created by upwelling zones (Grandperrin, 1978; Nicol et al., 2014).
-Additionally, based on the record of the fossilized diatom resting spores, which indicate an upwelling activity from the Duho Formation (Hargraves, 1979; Lee, 1993), Kim et al. (2018) hypothesized that biodiversity of the East Sea increased due to the influence of upwelling during the deposition of the Duho Formation.
-Thus, it can be concluded that upwelling activity during the middle Miocene increased pelagic fishes’ and their preys’ biodiversity in the East Sea.
+Additionally, based on the record of the fossilized diatom resting spores, which indicate an upwelling activity in the Duho Formation (Hargraves, 1979; Lee, 1993), Kim et al. (2018) hypothesized that the biodiversity of the East Sea increased due to the influence of upwelling during the deposition of the Duho Formation.
+Thus, it can be concluded that upwelling activity during the Miocene increased pelagic fishes’ and their preys’ biodiversity in the East Sea.

+Today, tunas inhabit tropical and subtropical epipelagic ocean ecosystems (Collette and Nauen, 1983).
+During warm seasons, tunas move into coastal areas, whereas in colder seasons, they exclusively occupy deeper offshore waters (Kishinouye, 1923).
+In deep epipelagic environments, tunas specifically inhabit deep rocky banks and forage in the deep scattering layer (Kishinouye, 1923; Graham and Dickson, 2004).
+Graham and Dickson (2004) argue that most oceanic physical and biological features observed in ocean ecosystems today have been in place since the Miocene.
+This suggests that the East Sea during the Miocene likely supported a pelagic and subtropical environment, as tuna, which inhabit such ecosystems, were present.
+This interpretation is supported by researchers who consider the Duho Formation to represent a deep-sea and subtropical environment, among the various interpretations of its environmental context (see the Geological Setting section).
+Recent discoveries of pelagic sharks (Malyshkina et al., 2023), lightfishes (Nam et al., 2019; Nazarkin and Nam, 2022), and lanternfish (Nam and Nazarkin, 2022) provide evidence that the Duho Formation represents a deep-sea environment.
+Moreover, based on discoveries of certain plant fossils, some researchers interpret the Duho Formation to have been a subtropical environment (Kim, 2008, 2010; Kim et al., 2009, 2017; Jung and Lee, 2009).
+The discovery of GNUE322001 supports both of these interpretations.

+Taphonomic interpretations

 The absence of anal pterygiophores in GNUE322001, which in tunas are located directly under the prehaemapophyses (Fig. 2), suggests that the specimen underwent significant decomposition underwater.
 The first steps of decomposition of a fish involve the disarticulation of the jaw and external scales as soft tissues (muscles, skins) decompose (Burrow and Turner, 2012).
 However, body parts are often disarticulated but still loosely connected (Burrow and Turner, 2012).
 At this stage, invertebrate and vertebrate scavengers completely disconnect the bones by feeding on the soft tissue or the bones themselves (Burrow and Turner, 2012).
 In GNUE322001, the absent anal pterygiophores would have been disconnected and/or consumed by marine scavengers, indicating that the vertebrae have been underwater for a long time.
 However, the exact taphonomic time frame cannot be determined with the partially preserved vertebrae.